xddq/nodejs-typescript-modern-starter/README.md

   [typescript-eslint](https://typescript-eslint.io/)
 - Bundling via [esbuild](https://esbuild.github.io/), a fast bundler that "just works" and is nowadays even used in the typescript codebase.
+- Debugging set up with examples for vscode and vim.
 - Automated dependency updates via [renovate](https://github.com/renovatebot/renovate).
 - Using the current LTS, Node.js 18